yevrah/flighty/README.md

 ## Looks Good!

 Thanks!
 Feel free to contribute in the spirit.
 Tons of classes are missing as you may have noticed.
-Not much more than was needed for ThinkfulMe has been provided.
+Not much more than was needed for Shopful, ThinkfulMe has been provided.

-Also, I'm looking for freelance work right now.
+I'm always looking for contract work.
 So if you're interested, email me at the address in my profile.